June 24, 2024

 Occupational therapists give practical help and advice on carrying out everyday tasks that people with Erb’s palsy might struggle with.
 The aim is to ensure as much independence as possible whether at home or in the community.

-How can occupational therapists and physiotherapists help?
+How can occupational therapists and physiotherapists help with Erb's palsy?

 Occupational therapists give practical help and advice on carrying out everyday tasks that people with Erb’s palsy might struggle with.
 The aim is to ensure as much independence as possible whether at home or in the community.